Crystal Pepsi

-Crystal Pepsi was a clear cola soft drink made by PepsiCo.
-It was initially released in the United States and Canada from 1992 to 1994.
-Online grassroots revival efforts prompted brief re-releases throughout the mid-2010s.
-It was briefly sold in the United Kingdom and Australia.
+Crystal Pepsi is a cola soft drink made by PepsiCo.
+It has been marketed in the United States and Canada initially from 1992 to 1994, and has had sporadic limited releases since 2016.

-Its flavor resembles standard Pepsi, without caramel color, reportedly making it taste less "acidic".

-History
+In 1991, PepsiCo's risk-taking leadership ambitiously reshaped the company.
+It pushed consumer research to harness the clear craze and the New Age trend and to find a healthier recipe to stimulate the slowing cola market.
+After 1,000 product concepts and 3,000 formulations, it discovered a lighter flavor and appearance, with modified food starch instead of caramel color, and 20 fewer calories.
+It is a "totally new product" which resembles standard Pepsi but reportedly tastes less "acidic".

+Crystal Pepsi was launched in 1992 with a huge marketing campaign and to great success, capturing a 1% soft drink market share worth US$474 million in its first year.
+PepsiCo made some mistakes, and Coca-Cola launched Tab Clear as a deliberate "kamikaze" copy to sabotage Crystal Pepsi, so it was off the market in 1994.
+Inspired by a grassroots campaign via telephone and the Internet, it was briefly re-released sporadically in the 2010s.

+Creation

 Background

+The Coca-Cola Company had produced a clear cola in the past, produced as a secret one-off made as a particular political favor between General Dwight D. Eisenhower and top Soviet General Georgy Zhukov.
+Clear Coca-Cola, named White Coke, was produced to disguise the beverage as vodka.

-A global marketing fad in the 1980s and 1990s called the Clear Craze equated clarity with purity, reaching basic retail markets with the reintroduction of Ivory soap with a marketing slogan of "99 and 44/100 percent pure".
-Meanwhile, soft drink sales boomed in the 1980s with popularization of diet drinks, but in 1991 slowed to a 1.8% growth rate.
+The clear craze was a global marketing fad in the 1980s and 1990s, equating clarity with purity.
+The fad was inspired by the reintroduction of Ivory soap and its marketing slogan of "99 and 44/100 percent pure".
+In 1990, a Canadian manufacturer released a colorless cola, called Canadian Spirit, which it tested in Boston, New York, Washington, Toronto, and Montreal.
+Soft drink sales boomed in the 1980s with popularization of diet drinks, but in 1991 slowed to a 1.8% growth rate.

 Pepsi-Cola North America CEO Craig Weatherup was ambitiously internally restructuring the company while launching a multi-faceted development and marketing plan to expand as a "total beverage company".
 This included the fast-growing and expandable New Age beverage market, with established competition from Clearly Canadian (reportedly having "built a new market in two years"), Nordic Mist, Snapple, and the waning Original New York Seltzer.
-PepsiCo was reportedly "a lot more free-thinking and willing to make errors ... [already having] made some very good errors".
+PepsiCo was reportedly "a lot more free-thinking and willing to make errors [... already having] made some very good errors".